juananpe/nss/unused/server/index.md

 [%fixme "write server chapter" %]

--   We defined and implemented a handful of CRUD operations in [%x clui %]
--   Next step is to write a server to perform those in response to web requests
+-   First step is to write a server to perform those in response to web requests
     -   Don't handle HTTP requests directly
     -   Instead, use a framework like [Flask][flask] or [Bottle][bottle]
 -   Each operation is identified by a URL and an HTTP method